 Podcasts have been around, in some form, for nearly 20 years, but it’s only been since the early 2010s that they’ve gained in popularity.
 From politics to history, podcasts are where a lot of people get their information.
 Some of the available information is about sex, kink, and love.
 With your earbuds in, during your commute or at work, no one knows what you’re listening to unless you tell them.

-If you’re curious about how other people fuck, why your body does that weird thing during orgasm, or whether your freaky fetish is “normal” or not, here are podcasts about sex you need to check out.
+If you’re curious about how other people have sex, why your body does that weird thing during orgasm, or whether your freaky fetish is “normal” or not, here are podcasts about sex you need to check out.

 Based on the New York Times column, during the Modern Love podcast, essays published in the Modern Love column are read by famous names like Minnie Driver, Debra Winger, and Tituss Burgess to name a few.The essays feature real stories from real people discussing their relationships – both good and bad – at different points in their life.
 Each episode also includes an interview with the person who wrote the essay.

 Sex with Emily